• Welcome to Raising Teens Today!

 #13 Get More Dang Sleep

-If you had to literally drag yourself out of bed every morning this year, there’s a good chance you’re skimping on sleep.
+If you had to drag yourself out of bed every morning this year, there’s a good chance you’re skimping on sleep.
 Start the new year off right with a healthy sleep schedule so you can wake up feeling energized and refreshed – imagine that!

 #14 Vow to Improve Your GPA